idun-project/idun-cartridge/doc/toolbox.md

 ## Toolbox APIs
 ---

 The Toolbox is a small set of reusable ML routines (~4 KiB) that are available alongside the Idun Kernel routines to make it easier to develop text-based tools in assembly language.
 These tools are launched from Idun Dos, and return the user to Dos when complete.
-By utilizing the Toolbox, tools can provide a simpler and more consistent user and programming experinece.
+By utilizing the Toolbox, tools can provide a simpler and more consistent user and programming experience.
 There are 7 APIs for the following purposes:

 1. [user](#tooluser): An API for UI and decorative text
 2. [win](#toolwin): An API for defining window areas managed by tools that take over the screen.